 The Chinook and summer chum salmon runs are complete in the lower river and management has transitioned to fall season.
-As of July 21, the cumulative Chinook salmon passage at the sonar project near Eagle is approximately 13,300, which is below the historical average of approximately 24,000 fish for this date, however run timing may be 2 days or more later than normal.
-The escapement goal for Chinook salmon on the East Fork Andreafsky River has been exceeded.
-Passage to the Chena and Salcha rivers is below average, but Chinook run timing may be approximately two days late to these projects.
+As of July 28, the cumulative Chinook salmon passage at the sonar project near Eagle is approximately 27,000, which is below the historical average of approximately 41,000 fish for this date; however, run timing is likely at least 2 days later than normal.
+The escapement goals for Chinook and summer chum salmon on the East Fork Andreafsky River have been exceeded.
+Passage to the Chena and Salcha rivers is below average, but Chinook run timing may be approximately two or more days late to these projects.
 The drainage-wide escapement goal of 500,000 to 1.2 million summer chum salmon has been exceeded.